ceramicnetwork/docs/docs/clients/javascript/http.md

 ```

 ### 5. Import DID resolvers
 Import resolvers for all DID methods that will perform [writes](../../build/writes.md) using this HTTP Client.
 This should include all DID Methods that your app will use for [authentication](../../build/authentication.md).
-If your HTTP Client will only perform queries, then jump straight to the [queries](../../build/queries.md) page.
+If your HTTP Client will only perform queries, then jump ahead to the [queries](../../build/queries.md) page.

 ``` javascript
 import KeyDidResolver from 'key-did-resolver'